-Error Solution Invalid Suffix.
+Error Solution Invalid Suffix for directory server ds.example .com:1389.
+No Base Entity dc=incorrectsuffix,dc=com found.
 Review that the suffix you are trying to use exists in DS.
 Cannot connect to Directory Server.
 Invalid Credentials.
 Review the credentials to connect to DS.
 Cannot connect to Directory Server.
 Connect Error: Connection refused.
 Review DS's host and/or connection port.
 Unexpected LDAP exception occurred.
 Review DS logs.
 DS may be stopped, or may have become unreachable during install.
-Connection to the server could not be established: Connection to the server could not be established, refer to install.log Review that the container where AM will be installed trusts DS's SSL certificates.
+Cannot connect to Directory Server.
+Connect Error: The LDAP connection has failed because an error occurred during the SSL handshake Review that the container where AM will be installed trusts DS's SSL certificates.